Workspace

 Workspace now treats shortcuts as a builder-first configuration surface instead of a raw JSON textarea.
 The default editor is a structured builder with required fields up front and an optional advanced JSON mode for power users.

-id, label, promptdescription, icon, routing, enabled, ordersnake_case, but stay editable.
-Exact IDs are what deep links and public task calls use.Persisted shape
+id, label, promptdescription, icon, routing, runKind, enabled, orderrunKind: "guide" for onboarding and demo journeys so guided narration and Action Spotlight turn on deterministically.snake_case, but stay editable.
+Exact IDs are what deep links and A2W run calls use.Persisted shape

 [